GregorR/style/CONTRACTIONS.md

 should avoid contractions because it's common to avoid contractions in formal writing, refer back to my rule 5.

+*“Now repeat offter me the anti-contraction oath: I will not ever use contractions; I am going to allow not one to pass my lips.
+I all so will not write them, and not either will I tolerate them from others, all be it this will hand in cap any one from under standing my writing.”*

 ([Return to the main document](STYLE.md))